serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/IHasCommandTimeout.md

 # IHasCommandTimeout interface
 **namespace:** *[Serenity.Data](../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../README.md)*

-Interfaces for types that has an CommandTimeout property that determines the default command timeout for that connection
+Interface for types that have a [`CommandTimeout`](IHasCommandTimeout/CommandTimeout.md) property that determines the default command timeout for that connection.

 ```csharp
 public interface IHasCommandTimeout